 Why?
 Because the investigation emails apparently pertained to business—not legal—advice.
 Guy v.
 Yusen Logistics (Americas), Inc., 2019 WL 2465173 (W.D.
 Tenn.
 Apr.
 11, 2019), available here.

 How could this happen?

-Alicia Guy, a female AR Manager at Yusen Logistics, located just above the Mississippi line in Memphis, complained to Yusen’s HR department that her supervisor subjected her and other female employees to a hostile work environment.
+A female AR Manager at Yusen Logistics, located just above the Mississippi line in Memphis, complained to Yusen’s HR department that her supervisor subjected her and other female employees to a hostile work environment.
 Yusen did what employers do—it retained outside counsel to investigate the claims.

 Lawyer’s Investigation-Related Emails

 Before starting the investigation, outside counsel debated—internally and with the client—whether this endeavor should be a “discoverable investigation” with the HR Dep’t as the titular head, or a “privileged investigation” led by a specific outside lawyer.